Pelicans vs. Mavericks Prediction & Picks - November 14

 - Computer Predicted Total: 233.5

+- Dallas covers the spread when it is a 3.5-point favorite or more 50% of the time.
+That's more often than New Orleans covers as an underdog of 3.5 or more (25%).

-- When it comes to exceeding the total in 2023-24, New Orleans and its opponents aren't as successful (50% of the time) as Dallas and its opponents (80%).
+- When it comes to going over the point total in 2023-24, New Orleans and its opponents don't do it as often (50% of the time) as Dallas and its opponents (80%).

-- As a moneyline underdog this year, the Pelicans are 2-4, while the Mavericks are 7-1 as moneyline favorites.
+- The Mavericks have an .875 winning percentage as a moneyline favorite (7-1) this season while the Pelicans have a .333 winning percentage as a moneyline underdog (2-4).

 Put your picks to the test and bet on the Pelicans with BetMGM Sportsbook.